robhillman97/CPD_Git_intro/notes/group_activity.md

 # Group Activity

 While git is great for helping you keep a backup of your code online, this is only a fraction of what it offers.
 Where git starts to shine is when you start working in a team on the same code.
-To highlight this, we will be working as a team for the next activity.
+To highlight this, these notes go over a Git workflow that is easy to use in a team.

 ## The Goal

-I want everyone to add a short "hello world" program into the `code` folder of this repository (preferably in Python, but the language does not matter too much).
-During this exercise I want everyone to also practice *reviewing* another classmate's submitted code.
+I want everyone to add a short "hello world" program into the `code` folder of a **fork** of this repository (preferably in Python, but the language does not matter too much).

-### Note
-I will need everyone to come up and have their GitHub account added to the shared repository.
-Once added, everyone can clone the repository to their local computer.

 ## Good coding practices
 Whether you are working alone or working in a team, one of the most valuable things you should keep in mind is **context transfer**.
 It is not enough to just track the changes made to the code, but to also track **why** those changes were made.
 Many of the best practices covered within this lecture will be various flavors of recoding this kind of context in a way that is clear to other developers, or even to yourself when you look back at old code.